javajon/code-analysis/README.md

 ### Additional information ###

 * Visit the No Fluff Just Stuff tour and see this example in action.
-[A K-2SO Like Static Code Analyzer for Your Squad](https://www.nofluffjuststuff.com/conference/speaker/jonathan_johnson)
+[Static Code Analysis and Team Culture](https://www.nofluffjuststuff.com/conference/speaker/jonathan_johnson)
 * [SonarQube integration](https://www.sonarsource.com/why-us/integration/)
 * [SonarCloud Nemo](https://sonarcloud.io/projects?sort=-analysis_date), SonarQube continuous analysis reporting of many open source projects.
 * [This solution was inspired from this blog, "From Pet to Cattle – Running Sonar on Kubernetes"](http://container-solutions.com/pet-cattle-running-sonar-kubernetes)